Jeffrey Sneijder: Club career

 He started his career at Jong Ajax in a team with Maarten Stekelenburg and Rafael van der Vaart, before he was transferred to Stormvogels Telstar in July 2001.
-In February 2004 he injured his meniscus.
+In February 2004, he injured his meniscus.
 He paused from football and began his comeback at Jong Ajax in July 2004 and 2005 he went to Jong RKC.
-He left Jong RKC in June 2006 and moved to FC Den Bosch, where he left in August 2007 to play for lower league side USV Elinkwijk.
+He left Jong RKC in June 2006 and moved to Den Bosch, where he left in August 2007 to play for lower league side USV Elinkwijk.

 Personal life

-Jeffrey Sneijder is the brother of Wesley, and also Rodney also footballers, the former is retired.
+Jeffrey Sneijder is the brother of Wesley, and also Rodney also footballers; the former is retired.
 During an interview in a radio station in Thessaloniki, Sneijder's brother Rodney confirmed that he and Wesley Sneijder (along with their other brother Jeffrey) have part-Greek descent, since their grandmother (their father's mother) was a Greek woman born in Kavala, Macedonia, Greece and moved to Utrecht before World War II.